-Natural Himalayan salt is extracted from the rocky mines from the ancient Himalayan Mountains and takes years to attain the crystalline form in which it is made available to us.
+Natural Himalayan salt is extracted from the rocky mines located in the ancient Himalayan Mountains.
+This salt takes years to attain the crystalline form in which it is made available to us.
 However, table salt that is infused with various chemicals usually has an expiry date of five years as it is more prone to bacteria and yeast.

 Himalayan salt is used in various ways in our daily lives.
-One of its most common use is in skincare and health products.
+One of its most common uses is in skincare and health products.
 Other than these, this salt is also used by many people in cooking.
 Its antiseptic properties make it an integral part of many inhalers and rejuvenating and refreshing health products.

-Brief Introduction to Rock Salt Expiry:
+Brief Introduction To Rock Salt Expiry

 The purest Himalayan pink salt can go up to 250 Million years without getting expired.
-Therefore, it is quite possible to keep Himalayan salt stored if you keep it away from moisture and heat that are the two main reasons for bacterial growth.
-Not only does this concept applies to Himalayan salt in crystalline form, but it also applies to Himalayan salt lamps and other products made from this salt.
+Therefore, it is quite possible to keep Himalayan salt stored if you keep it away from moisture and heat which are the two main reasons for bacterial growth.
+Not only does this concept apply to Himalayan salt in crystalline form, but also to Himalayan salt lamps and other products made from this salt.

 Does Pink Himalayan Salt Expire?

-How to Keep Himalayan Salt from Expiring:
+How To Keep Himalayan Salt From Expiring?

-1- Keep Salt Away from Moisture:
+1- Keep Salt Away From Moisture

-2- Store Salt Properly:
+2- Store Salt Properly